priyankajalan/partner-infrastructure-frontend-interview/README.md

 * `/gender-charts`: Scores by gender

 ### Unit Testing
-Few Basic test cases are written for the implemented following Components
+Few Basic test cases are written for the following Components

 ```
 <ScoreTable />